Alex313031/thorium/docs/BUILDING_WIN.md

 # Checking out and Building Thorium for Windows &nbsp;<img src="https://github.com/Alex313031/thorium/blob/main/logos/NEW/build_light.svg#gh-dark-mode-only" width="48"> <img src="https://github.com/Alex313031/thorium/blob/main/logos/NEW/build_dark.svg#gh-light-mode-only" width="48">

+There are instructions for other platforms here in the Thorium Docs directory.

 ## System Requirements

 * A 64-bit machine with at least 8GB of RAM.
 More than 16GB is highly